ryogrid/FunnelKVS/README.md

   - $ cd chord_sim_rust
   - $ cargo run

-## Runnable platforms for KVS system (= We can build node daemon program binary for the platform with Rust dev env)
+## Runnable platforms for KVS system (= We can build the daemon binary for the platform)
+- Windows native
-- Windows native (dev env is also OK)
+  - dev env is also OK
+- MacOS
-- MacOS (dev env is also OK)
+  - dev env is also OK
 - Linux (and Windows Subsystem for Linux environment)
   - dev env is also OK
   - probably ...
-- other UNIX like OS environments (please try!)
+- other UNIX like OS environments
+  - please try!